JuliaSprenger/presentations/2020-02-14_PhD-defense/talk.md

 ## Summary

-  * In _Brochier et al. 2018_ we demonstrate the need for new tools & methods for comprehensive data and metadata handling in the neurosciences and identify missing key components.
+ * Based on our data publication _Brochier et al. 2018_ we identified deficiencies and issues in designing a scalable, portable, generic, rigorous workflow for data and metadata acquisition.
+Based on this we designed solutions which close these gaps:
-  * By providing _odMLtables_ we facilitates the standardized metadata collection in laboratory environments.
+  * By providing _odMLtables_ we facilitate the standardized metadata collection in laboratory environments.
-  * We develop _Neo_ as an essential component for unified representation of electrophysiological data.
+  * We contributed major functionality to the _Neo_ package that was lacking in building our acquisition workflow.
-  * We devise a new approach for reproducible data and metadata management based on _workflow management systems_ that scales from experimental data acquisition to data and analysis publication.
+  * We devise a portable, modular approach for reproducible data and metadata management based on _workflow management systems_ that scales from experimental data acquisition to data and analysis publication.

 ## Outlook
   * integration of *odMLtables* functionality into _odML_ package